 In an attempt to combat the guerrilla war tactics used during the Vietnam War, the US sprayed Agent Orange on millions of acres of land in Vietnam.
 Storage areas for Agent Orange spanned from Southeast Asia to bases in the United States.

-Storage of Agent Orange Outside of Vietnam
+Storage Areas for Agent Orange Outside of Vietnam

 While it became quickly apparent that Agent Orange was toxic, and any exposure could be dangerous, spraying continued for years.
-The toxic herbicide was stored in other countries besides Vietnam during the war, and it was tested there too.
+The toxic herbicide was stored in other countries besides Vietnam during the war, and it was tested elsewhere too.
 Just as veterans in combat were being exposed to Agent Orange as it was sprayed, those working at the storage sites were also exposed to the toxic chemical.

 Rules for Disability Compensation Related to Agent Orange Exposure

 The VA presumes that anyone who served in country in Vietnam with boots on the ground anytime between January 9, 1962 and May 7, 1975 was exposed to Agent Orange.
 If you meet this requirement, you do not need to prove actual exposure to Agent Orange to receive compensation for an illness that is caused by Agent Orange exposure.
 This same presumption exists for those who served in the Korean demilitarized zone between April 1, 1968 and August 31, 1971.
 Members of the Air Force Reserves who worked on C-123 aircraft after the Vietnam War, and those who served in a regular Air Force unit location where C-123 aircraft were assigned between 1969 and 1986 are also eligible for the presumption.

 Those who were exposed to Agent Orange outside of Vietnam or Korea must provide evidence that they were actually exposed to the herbicide.
 This includes those who served at military bases in Thailand, bases where Agent Orange was stored and tested.